etsangsplk/hashgraph-ledger/README.md

 # Stefan.co.jp

-The code in this repository contains the source to the [Stefan Corporation Website](https://stefan.co.jp) and tools to issue regulated company shares (kabushiki) as values that can be stored in a blockchain.
+The code in this repository contains the source to the [Stefan Corporation Website](https://stefan.co.jp) and tools to issue regulated company shares (kabushiki) with cryptographic values that can be stored and tracked in a blockchain.
 It also contains code for an experimental new blockchain technology called QuantumLedger.

 #### What is this about?